 About Mary Pieschek…

 As a longtime consultant and political trainer for the International Republican Institute in Washington, D.C., (www.iri.org), Mary has also written two extensive training manuals for IRI’s worldwide programs for women and youth.
-IRI programming is supported by the U.S. Congress through its National Endowment for Democracy grants, and by the U.S. Agency for International Development.
+IRI programming is supported by the U.S. Congress through its National Endowment for Democracy grant program, and by the U.S. Agency for International Development.

 For IRI’s Women’s Democracy Network, (www.wdn.org), Mary designed and wrote the The Toolkit for Effective Activism.
 Most recently, Mary completed another version of The Toolkit for Effective Activism for IRI’s Generation Democracy youth program.